India plans IPO rule changes to lure homegrown start-ups: sources

 An official at SEBI said separately that the regulator's chairman, U.K. Sinha, has held meetings with startup executives and bankers to discuss the proposed changes.

-India is seeing a boom in private investments in start-ups and a large number of funds including Temasek Holdings, U.S.-based Accel Partners and Japan's SoftBank Corp (9984.T) have invested billions of dollars in online firms.
+India is seeing a boom in private investments in start-ups and a large number of funds including Temasek Holdings [TEM.UL], U.S.-based Accel Partners and Japan's SoftBank Corp have invested billions of dollars in online firms.

 Most of these private equity investors are expected to exit from their portfolio companies through share listings, putting a spotlight on the sector and the potential IPO candidates.